galdebert/sandbox/doc/git/avoid-always-entering-git-credentials.md

 ```

 # store passwords in memory for some time

 ```
 git config --global credential.helper cache
 ```

-# Store passwords using the system
+# Store passwords using an external password manager

 ## Windows
 ```